Blog Image

 For instance, a senior employee may need more availability to attend a mentorship program in a given month.
 Thus, there might be better ideas to promote the program to them.
 Therefore, attracting a group of interested individuals is essential for success.

 There are different ways to attract an audience for your mentoring program.
-The strategies for program promotion across the full mentorship platform are outlined in the action plans that follow.
+The strategic strategies for program promotion across the full mentorship platform are outlined in the action plans that follow.

 • Highlight the program's key benefits and salient features to the potential mentors and mentees.